practal/practal-flyweight/src/kernel/Theory Import.md

 check if the label l is already used in T. If not, we add the axiom s with label l to T. Otherwise, let t be the theorem corresponding to label l in T. If s and t are the same, we do nothing.
-If s and t are different the import fails.
+If s and t are different, the import fails.

 ## Importing Theorems